netw0rm/atlaskit/packages/navigation/docs/USAGE.md

 ![Example navigation](https://i.imgur.com/G3SusxW.gif)

 Note: the previously-recommended [ak-page](https://www.npmjs.com/package/ak-page) component is no longer used alongside `ak-navigation`.
-See below for how to use `ak-navigation` in your application.
+See below for how to use `@atlaskit/navigation` in your application.

 ## Try it out